wuharvey/music-mike/Project Proposal.md

 Square brackets construct a "normal" list.
 Double square brackets [[]] are designed for convenient creation of rhythm lists and take expressions that are converted to floats.
 Angular brackets < > facilitate pitch list creation.
 These constructors manipulate their contents in subtle ways that are explained in the comments below.

-	// Happy Birthday
+	// Happy Birthday.
+Oh by the way, this is a single line comment.
+Nested comments will
+	// not be supported.

-	mode = Cmajor;
+	mode = MAJOR;
-	// Alternatively could define as major=[C D E F G A B];
+	// Alternatively could define as major=[1 3 5 6 8 10 12];
-	// For such definitions we default to the fourth octave, i.e. C4 D4 E4 F4 G4 A4 B4.

 	rhythm = [[ 8o 16 4 4 4 2 8o 16 4 4 4 2 1 ]];
 	// o is an operator that “dots” a rhythm unit.
+	// The actual rhythm here is: Dotted Eighth Note - Sixteenth Note - Quarter Note ... etc.
+	// So [[ ]] constructor takes int-expressions and takes their inverse.

-	pitches = <5 5 6 5 1 7 5 5 6 5 2 1 0>;
+	pitches = <1&5 5 6 5 ^1 7 5 5 6 5 ^2 ^1 0>;
+	// The prefix operator ^ moves up pitch by an octave.
+	// The infix operator & creates a chord.
+Actually, every note is a chord of one for type consistency.
 	// Zero notates a rest.

 	melody = wrap(mode, pitches, rhythm);